-Prerequisites: Students must be 16 years old and have minimum 2.5 GPA, no core course deficiencies, and be a CTE Career Cluster Concentrator who has successfully passed the state assessment
+Prerequisites: Students must be 16 years old, minimum 2.0 GPA, credit current, and be a CTE Career Cluster Concentrator who has successfully passed the state assessment

 The CTE Internship provides CTE students a powerful opportunity to engage in authentic learning by participating in a structured work experience that applies previously developed CTE knowledge and skills.
 Being an intern requires full participation in 9 weeks of pre-placement training workshops.